-While the State has begun easing some restrictions, it’s impossible to know when travel in Alaska will be completely “normal” again – even though it’s going to be semi-normal for summer 2021.
-I’ve been getting questions about Alaska travel in 2020, and I wanted to put together a few suggestions.
+While the State of Alaska has removed most mandates, it’s hard to know when travel in Alaska will be completely “normal” again – even though it’s going to be semi-normal for summer 2021.
+I’ve been getting questions about Alaska travel this year, and I wanted to put together a few suggestions.
 I write a lot about Alaska and grew up there; I have the expertise on the tourism side and intimate knowledge about how Alaskans think in crises.
-This post was originally written to provide my best guesses for what the Summer 2020 Alaska season will look like; in August 2020 I updated it to address what I think the rest of the year will look like.
+This post was originally written to provide my best guesses for what the Summer 2020 Alaska season will look like; I have updated it several times to provide additional advice – including most recently in March 2021 with tips for Summer 2021 Alaska travel.

 So: should you cancel or keep your Alaska travel plans this year?
 Here are my suggestions based on your travel dates.

 First Published: May 1, 2020 // Last Updated: March 26, 2021